Author: Sea to Summit x Oboz Footwear

 Okay, you filthy animals.
 Let's jump into everything you need to stay clean on the trail while leaving no trace.

 poop, wee and tp

 When you need to pee, find a spot at least 70 adult steps (200 feet) from any water source and let it flow.

 Poop is more complicated.
 When nature calls, you’ll need to dig a 8 inch-deep hole (the same depth of a pocket trowel) at least 70 steps from your camp, the trail, and any waterways.
 The best site is somewhere sunny with loose soil because these conditions will make the waste decompose a lot faster.

-There’s nothing worse than trying to dig a cathole with a stick, especially when trying to break through frozen or hard ground.
+If you’re trying to break through hard or rocky ground, there’s nothing worse than trying to dig a cathole with a stick.
 Get yourself a lightweight alloy pocket trowel and you’ll have a 5-star loo in no time.

 More hardened folk can get by with leaves but I’m just not ready to give up my TP.
 It’s a good idea to store it in a waterproof bag or a specially made waterproof toilet roll holder like the Ultra-Sil Outhouse.
 The Ultra-Sil Outhouse can be hung on a tree branch near your freshly dug hole and its bright color signals for other campers to give you a wide berth.

 Make sure your fill in all your toilet holes properly.
 I beg you.
 Depending on where you are, it might be okay to bury or burn biodegradable toilet paper but the best practice is to carry it out with you in a tightly sealed bag.